cmtonkinson/paste-logistic-settings-continued/description.md

 ![](https://gitlab.com/cmtonkinson/paste-logistic-settings-continued/-/raw/main/images/requester-chest.png?ref_type=heads)

 If there is alredy an empty logistic group, it will be used instead of creating a new one.
 If there is an existing logistic group that contains the same types of ingredients, it will be overridden.

+**Configuration:**
+The amount of ingredients requested, and outputs allowed, are all runtime user settings.

 **Note:** In order for the mod to override an existing logistic group:
 1. It must not be named (this is a protection built-in to prevent any unwanted side effects).